Charge filed in threats against Michigan election official

 “You have made a grave mistake.
 I hope you realize that now,” Katelyn Jones said in a text message to Monica Palmer, a member of the Wayne County Board of Canvassers, according to the FBI.

-A criminal complaint against Jones was filed in federal court in Detroit.
-Jones has ties to Olivet, Michigan, according to her driver’s license, but the FBI said she sent the threats from New Hampshire where she was staying with her mother.
+A criminal complaint against Jones, 23, was filed in federal court in Detroit.
+Jones has ties to Olivet, Michigan, according to her driver’s license, but the FBI said she sent the threats from Epping, New Hampshire, where she was staying with her mother.

 Jones admitted making the threats when interviewed by agents because she felt Palmer was “interfering with the election,” the FBI said in a court filing.